Innovation through academic research programs

 • Confidentiality

-• Access to network
+• Access to network, for direct feedback

 • Experienced and professional team with specific know-how

-• Ethical management of anatomical specimens
+• Ethically managed anatomical specimens

 • Adapted surgical infrastructure

-• Modern biomedical equipment
+• High-end biomedical equipment

 Projects carried out at the SFITS